TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.49.md

 ---

-The heaven is my throne, And the earth the footstool of my feet: What manner of house will ye build Me? saith the Lord: Or what is the place of my rest?
+'heaven is my throne, and the earth a footstool for my feet.
+What kind of house will you build me?' says the Lord; 'or what is the place of my rest?